-Carol Dayton is a consultant and educator in the field of aging.
-She has focused her career on aging and elder abuse as a caseworker, researcher, and administrator of a three-city senior service network, administrator of an urban adult protective service department and currently as a consultant, writer and educator.
-Her commitment to improving services for vulnerable adults is demonstrated by participation and leadership in local, state and national organizations.
-She currently serves as Co-Chair of the NAPSA/NCPEA Research Committee.
-Ms. Dayton received her Bachelor of Arts in Sociology from the University of Illinois and her Master in Social Work from the State University of New York at Buffalo.
+Carol Dayton is a consultant and retired APS practitioner.
+She has focused her career on aging and elder abuse as a caseworker, researcher, and administrator of a three-city senior service network, administrator of an urban adult protective service department and currently as a consultant in the field of aging.
+Her commitment to improving services for vulnerable adults is demonstrated by participation and leadership in local, state, and national organizations.
+She currently serves as Co-Chair of the NAPSA to Practice Interest Group.
+Ms. Dayton received her Bachelor of Arts in Sociology from the University of Illinois and her master’s in social work from the State University of New York at Buffalo.

 Marta Fontaine, Membership Committee